Skip to main content

 Overall, the best performers (those in the 90th percentile) obtained 32% more range than the average, and had twice the range as those in the worst 10th percentile.
 This suggests there is some leeway with how far you can expect to drive on a single charge, which may be partially within your control.

-While for the most part all vehicle models followed this temperature range curve, EVs utilize different battery management systems.
+While most vehicle models followed this temperature range curve, EVs utilize different battery management systems.
 For example, several newer EVs are equipped with a heat pump, a very efficient climate control method.
-The expectation is that their temperature range curves will be more flat than those without.
+The expectation is that their temperature range curves will be flatter than those without.

 Once fleets adopt EVs, knowing each vehicle’s real-world range is critical to ensure the right vehicle continues to be matched with the right job and make informed replacement decisions as the battery degrades.
 Using Geotab’s BEV range capability report, fleets can receive these insights based on factors like terrain, temperature and vehicle-specific usage patterns.

 Fleet electrification is still a new topic for many fleets.
-If you’re unsure where to begin your research, visit Geotab’s Fleet Electrification Knowledge Center for educational insights, resources and fleet success stories.
+If you’re unsure where to begin your research, check out Geotab’s Fleet Electrification Knowledge Center for educational insights, resources and fleet success stories.

 Subscribe to get industry tips and insights